 Tracking Project 433

-Resistance Rangers’ Project 433 strives to combat the myriad of threats facing the NPS and other agencies tasked with managing lands.
+Resistance Rangers’ Project 433 strives to combat the many threats facing the NPS and other agencies tasked with managing public lands.
 Our mission is to empower the public to take action to remind our legislators and leadership that parks are for all people, and they are NOT for sale.

-The Project 433 tracker (named for the 433 NPS park sites) was created to track the attacks on the National Parks and the employees of the National Park Service, the devastation those attacks are wreaking, and progress we’re making on our goals to block and reverse those attacks.
-Here we will document the attacks and their impacts, progress we have made, ongoing projects, and what we hope to achieve in the future.
+The Project 433 tracker (named for the 433 NPS park sites) was created to track the attacks on the National Parks and the employees of the National Park Service, the devastation those attacks are wreaking, and the progress we’re making on our goals to block and reverse those attacks.
+Here we will document the impacts of this administration on our lands and rangers, and progress we have made in response.

 The Timeline catalogues the significant actions that have affected our parks and NPS staff since January 20.